We save lives with compassionate treatment, evidenced-based clinical care and an unwavering alliance among staff, clients, families, and communities.

 John Peloquin, Ph.D., MBA

 President & Chief Executive Officer

-Prior to Acadia Healthcare, he served as President of CRC Health Group, one of the nation’s largest behavioral healthcare providers.
-He joined the firm in 2004 and was responsible for multiple services lines integrally involved with the growth of both residential and outpatient facilities.
-His responsibility included a portfolio of premium and low cost residential and outpatient facilities servicing substance abuse, mental health, eating disorders and an array of other ancillary services.
-A Bain Capital sponsored company, CRC was sold to Acadia Healthcare in 2015 for $1.3B.
+He then became Division President of CRC Health Group, one of the nation’s largest behavioral healthcare providers.
+He joined the firm in 2004 and was responsible for multiple service lines integrally involved with the growth of company facilities which included a portfolio of premium and low-cost residential facilities treating substance abuse, mental health, eating disorders, and providing an array of ancillary services.
+A Bain Capital sponsored company, CRC was sold to Acadia Healthcare in 2005 for $1.3B.
 At that time, this deal constituted the largest organizational sale in the history of the behavioral healthcare field.

 James Bailey M.Ed., M.H.A.